 « The results of this study help explain the latest developments concerning the evolution of the pandemic in Quebec - young adults are less compliant with health instructions while declaring a higher risk of contracting the virus.
 In addition, Quebec City residents have a lower propensity to follow health guidelines, which may explain the recent increase in cases in this region. » explains Charles Bellemare, co-author of the study, professor at Université Laval and researcher at CIRANO.

-The perceived risks associated with COVID-19 influence the important choices individuals make when dealing with the virus, including compliance with health instructions, the decision to go to the workplace, etc. « The results of this research will make it possible to anticipate the behaviour of different groups of people in anticipation of a second wave of IDVOC-19 and to make links between perceived risks (under or overestimated) and compliance with public health guidelines. » says Nathalie de Marcellis-Warin, co-author of the study, professor at Polytechnique Montréal and President and CEO of CIRANO.
+The perceived risks associated with COVID-19 influence the important choices individuals make when dealing with the virus, including compliance with health instructions, the decision to go to the workplace, etc. « The results of this research will make it possible to anticipate the behaviour of different groups of people in anticipation of a second wave of IDVOC-19 and to make links between perceived risks (under or overestimated) and compliance with public health guidelines. » says Nathalie de Marcellis-Warin, co-author of the study, professor at Polytechnique Montréal and President and Chief Executive Officer of CIRANO.

 Extremely dense in information, the CIRANO research report is based on a survey conducted between July 20 and 30, 2020 with a representative sample of 1502 Quebecers aged 18 to 70 years old.
 We provide here the most striking facts.